Title I A - Improving the Academic Achievement of Students

 PSD Title I A Schools

-Parent Involvement in Title I Schools
+Parent Involvement in Title I schools

 Research shows that students are more successful in school when their parents are involved in their education.
-PSD encourages parents to become involved on many levels.
+PSD encourages parents to become involved at many levels.
 Parent Involvement policies are in place at each school and reviewed each year.

 - Colorado Department of Education Title I site